gwanghong/startup/README.md

 ## Technologies
 * HTML -        Using four html files.
 1st page for login, 2nd page for listing info of restaurants, 3rd page for Cart showing lists that are saved, and last page for review/comment section.
-* CSS -         Haven't learned yet
+* CSS -         Color and Styling that fits with MICHELIN.
+Applied flex, hover, bootstrap, etc.
 * JavaScript -  Haven't learned yet
 * Service -     Haven't learned yet
 * DB/Login -    Haven't learned yet